Australia's Nobel Laureates and the Nobel Prize

-Professor Peter Doherty (b.
+Veterinary surgeon, Professor Peter Doherty (b.
 1940) shared the Nobel Prize in Physiology or Medicine in 1996 with Swiss Professor Rolf M Zinkernagel (b.
 1944) for the discovery of how the immune system recognises virus-infected cells.
-The research, carried out from 1973 to 1975 in Canberra, has laid a foundation in understanding how general mechanisms used by the cellular immune system recognise both foreign microorganisms and self molecules.
+The two Nobel Laureates carried out the research at the John Curtin School of Medical Research in Canberra at the Australian National University.
+The research has laid a foundation in understanding how general mechanisms used by the cellular immune system recognise both foreign microorganisms and self molecules.
 During their studies of the response of mice to viruses, they found that white blood cells (lymphocytes) must recognise both the virus and certain self molecules – the so-called major histocompatibility antigens – to kill the virus-infected cells.

 John Warcup Cornforth (1975)

-Professor John Warcup Cornforth (b.
-1917) was awarded the Nobel Prize in Chemistry in 1975 for his work on the stereochemistry of enzyme-catalyzed reactions.
-He shared the prize with Swiss Professor Vladimir Prelog, for his research into the stereochemistry of organic molecules and reactions.
+Professor John Warcup Cornforth (1917-2013) was awarded the Nobel Prize in Chemistry in 1975 whilst at the University of Sussex for his work on the stereochemistry of enzyme-catalyzed reactions.
+He shared the prize with Swiss Professor Vladimir Prelog, for his research into the stereochemistry.
 While they did not work together, the commonalities of their research led to international recognition.